sanjay-java/batch-33/7-arrays/assignments.md

 - Given an array numbers, write a function to move all 0's to the end of the array while maintaining the relative order of the non-zero elements.

-- Write a program to sort an integer array
+- Write a program to sort an integer array.
+Use your choice of sorting algorithm.

-- write a program to search an integer array
+- write a program to search an integer array.
+Use your choice of search algorithm.